Stastez/EFTDEM/README.md

 ## Hardware Requirements
 - An OpenGL 4.3 or greater capable combination of GPU and graphics driver
 - Lots of RAM
-  - EFTDEM uses 64 bit doubles for the values of points and height data
+  - EFTDEM uses 64 bit doubles and 32 bit floats for the values of points and height data
   - Optimization of computation time requires lots of (shared) GPU memory

 ## Installation